 - "Average Risk" (70-79) - Average Risk brokers are firms we generally consider to be safe, but that may warrant a closer inspection before you open and fund a live trading account.
 At the least, we always encourage traders to check the regulatory licenses for Average Risk firms to verify that they are regulated in their own country of residence.

 - "High Risk" (60-69) - High-risk firms should be scrutinized and carefully reviewed before opening an account.
 These forex brokers are – in most cases – operating without credible regulatory licensing, and likely have a history of legal or financial issues.
 Before considering an account with a high-risk firm, we recommend checking our country guides for your country of residence to see if a more trusted broker is available.

 - "Do Not Trust" (<59) - We do not recommend opening an account of any kind with a broker that earns a “Do Not Trust” rating.

 Plus500 has a trust score of 99, giving it a "Highly Trusted" trust label.

 Is FXCM a good broker?

-FXCM, a Jefferies Group company, is a long-standing brand that caters to global forex and CFD traders.
-It offers multiple trading platforms for alogrithmic trading and social copy-trading alongside it's flagship platform suite.
-The range of markets available at FXCM has increased following the addition of its share trading feature, and its known for providing robust market research – though pricing at FXM is just average.
+Founded in 1999, FXCM (a Jefferies Group company) is a long-standing brand that caters to global forex and CFD traders.
+FXCM offers multiple trading platforms for algorithmic trading and social copy trading, along with a proprietary platform suite (and access to MetaTrader 4).
+FXCM is also a great option for beginners due to its wide range of educational materials and easy-to-use platforms (including integration with the popular TradingView platform).
+Though the range of markets available at FXCM has increased following the addition of its share trading feature, it's worth noting that pricing at FXCM is just average.